Sous Vide Steak

 Instructions

-• Season steak with salt and pepper on both sides.
+• Season the steak with salt and pepper on both sides.

-• Place steak in a zip lock bag along with rosemary, thyme and the minced garlic.
+• Place the steak in a ziplock bag with rosemary, thyme, and garlic.
 Partially close the sealer, leaving a few inches open.
+If cooking multiple steaks, put them in individual bags.

-• Slowly submerge the bag with the steak in a water filled container, deep enough to cover the entire steak, but do not let any water enter it.
-Pressure will force the air out of the bag, and seal it once the air is all out.
+• Slowly submerge the bag with the steak in the water-filled pot, deep enough to cover the entire steak, but do not let any water enter it.
+Pressure will force the air out of the bag and seal it once the air is all out.

-• Once cooked, remove the steak from ther bag.
-Heat butter in the iron cast skillet until it smokes and place the steak on top.
-Sear both sides and serve immediately.
+• Once cooked, remove the steak from the bag.
+Heat butter in the iron cast skillet until it smokes then place the steak on top.
+Sear both sides for one minute and serve immediately.

 Notes